 Wedged in between the Indian Ocean and the Australian Outback, Perth, Western Australia is a Geographical Marvel

-Perth, Western Australia is a Geographical Marvel
+Perth, WA is a Geographical Marvel

 Perth and more broadly Western Australia offers native fauna, flora and ocean to its residents and visitors, with the differing landscape providing so much opportunity for exploration in its abundance.
 The city has (over the last 10-15 years) promoted its remoteness and begun to celebrate the things that make it unique.